On the signed Selmer groups of congruent elliptic curves with semistable reduction at all primes above $p$: Introduction

-The (possible) presence of primes of good supersingular reduction requires us to work with an appropriate signed Selmer group $\Sel^{\overrightarrow{s}}(E/F^{\cyc})$ following \cite{Kim07,Kim09,KimPM,Kim14,KO,Kob}.
-In the event that the elliptic curve in question has no supersingular reduction at any prime above $p$, our signed Selmer group coincides with the usual $p$-primary Selmer group.
-Once, such appropriate signed Selmer groups are defined, it is then natural to ask for an analogous formula in the vein of Greenberg-Vatsal and B. D. Kim which relates the Iwasawa $\la$-invariants of the signed Selmer groups for congruent elliptic curves.

-In other words, we now have two elliptic curves $E_1$ and $E_2$ which are defined over the number field $L'$ such that they both satisfy $\mathbf{(NA)}$ and $\mathbf{(SS)}$, and that $E_1[p]\cong E_2[p]$ as $\Gal(\overline{L'}/L)$-modules.
-As the definition of the signed Selmer groups involves local conditions, we need to be able to compare the local cohomology groups for primes above $p$ which leads us to impose the following two hypotheses.

-$\mathbf{(RED)}$ The elliptic curves $E_1$ and $E_2$ have the same reduction type at each prime of $L'$ above $p$.
-Furthermore, in the event that $E_1$ and $E_2$ have non-split multiplicative reduction at a prime $u$ of $L'$ above $p$, suppose further $E_1$ and $E_2$ have the same reduction type at all primes of $F$ above $u$, where $F$ denotes either $L$ or $L(\mu_p)$.
+\item[$\mathbf{(RED)}$] The elliptic curves $E_1$ and $E_2$ have the same reduction type at each prime of $L'$ above $p$.
+Furthermore, in the event that $E_1$ and $E_2$ have non-split multiplicative reduction at a prime $u$ of $L'$ above $p$, suppose further that $E_1$ and $E_2$ have the same reduction type at all primes of $F$ above $u$, where we recall that $F$ denotes either $L$ or $L(\mu_p)$.

-$\mathbf{(RU)}$ For each prime $u$ of $L'$ above $p$ which is either a prime of good ordinary reduction or non-split multiplicative reduction, assume that $L'_u$ does not contain $\mu_p$.
+\item[$\mathbf{(RU)}$] For each prime $u$ of $L'$ above $p$ which is either a prime of good ordinary reduction or non-split multiplicative reduction of $E_1$ (and hence $E_2$ in view of $\mathbf{(RED)}$), assume that $L'_u$ does not contain $\mu_p$. \end{enumerate}

-We say a little bit on these two hypotheses.
-In \cite{AAS, GV, She}, their elliptic curves are defined over $\Q$ and so $\mathbf{(RU)}$ is automatically satisfied.
-Hypothesis $\mathbf{(RED)}$ is necessary for us to make meaningful comparison for the coefficients in the local cohomology groups.
-This hypothesis is also innate in \cite{AAS, GV, Hat, Kim09, She}, as their congruent elliptic curves are always assumed to have only good ordinary reduction or only good supersingular reduction above $p$.